Bug Investigation Tutorial¶

 Next Steps¶

-- Fix the bug: Use code-quick-build for simple fixes
+- Fix the bug: Use build-fast for simple fixes

 - Larger fixes: Use the Feature Development workflow